beanumber/deuce/README.md

 `fetch_activity("Rafael Nadal", 2017)`

-There are also serveral `tidy` functions for pre-processing the major datasets that are included with the package.
+There are also several `tidy` functions for pre-processing the major datasets that are included with the package.

 For users interested in updating or running their own player Elo ratings, I would recommend looking at the Rcpp implementation of @martiningram, which you can find [here](https://github.com/martiningram/tennisratingscpp)